samuelxyz/layouts/README.md

 - Low lateral stretching and reasonably low dsfb.
 - Index finger keys can optionally support alt fingering and/or sliding to remove same finger sequences, such as `rm`, `wl`, `sys`, `cyc`, `gs`, `sc`.

 This layout is tricky to obtain in a non-angle-modded format.
-(Cycling `z` to the left end of the bottom row causes `w` to get a bad position, so more keys must be rearranged.)
+(Cycling `z` to the left end of the bottom row causes `w` to get a bad position, so you have to either rearrange more keys, or just cope.)

 ## genkey stats